betsyding/cs124-lab2/design lab 1/design.md

-_Left: Kaiser Permanente Interface; Right: Reminders App Interface_
+_Left: Kaiser Permanente Interface; Right: Reminders SignedInApp Interface_

 Before going forward with these style and design elements, we sketched out a rough flow chart of the sequence of how each page should look before, during, and after each task: